ChainSafe/gossamer/docs/pages/Host_Architecture.md

 The **ksmcc node** is an official node implementation for the Kusama Network - a configuration file, genesis file, compiled runtime, and runtime imports used with the **host node**.

+The **dotcc node** is an official node implementation for the Polkadot Network - a configuration file, genesis file, compiled runtime, and runtime imports used with the **host node**.

 ### Custom Services

 See [Custom Services](../custom-services/) for more information about building custom node implementations.